📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Local Proxy: Requests Stay on Your Device

-Requestly uses a local proxy to capture and modify traffic.
-All processing happens on your machine, without routing calls through external servers.
+Requestly uses a local proxy to capture and modify network traffic.
+All request inspection, modification, and rule execution happens on your machine, without routing requests through external servers.

 Below is an actual capture session containing over 4,000 requests, all stored locally: